DPM97/DPM97/README.md

 I often work on open source projects.
 Whether they are related to cars, sneakers, or any other coding-related concept I may find cool you can find them here.
 - **[NPM](https://www.npmjs.com/~dpm97)**

-### Work 🔋
-I will be applying to summer 2021 internships.
-If you have any work inquiries you can reach out by email.
-From there I can provide more personal contact information.

 ### Contact 📬
 - **[Twitter](https://twitter.com/TYPESCRlPT)**
 - **[Email](mailto:dylan@kleidi.io)**